Common misconceptions about crypto market making

 • “Market makers offer little transparency in their trading and require a huge amount of funds to be transferred to play around with at their own discretion”

 The solution to this concern is simple.
-Ethically sound market makers are able to perform trading services by just having API access to an exchange account that stays in the hands of the project.
-Thus not requiring withdrawal access.
-This results in the fact that the project can see every trade happening in real time on their exchange account, creating total transparency.
+Ethically sound market makers are able to perform trading services without requiring withdrawal access.
+This results in the fact that the project can see every trade happening in real-time on their exchange account, creating total transparency.

 If you have any further questions or remarks on crypto market making, please contact us on www.kaironlabs.com